anjjriit/view-maker/README.md

 ## Summary

-ViewMaker creates an artisan command that lets you quickly scaffold views for create, show, edit, and index, based on your input.
+ViewMaker will install an artisan command that lets you quickly scaffold views for create, show, edit, and index, based on your input.

 The make:views command has  the following arguments: